twiddlingbits/twr-wasm/docs/api/api-c-general.md

-# C API - General
+# General C API for WASM
 ## Overview
 This sections describes the "general" twr-wasm functions available that don't fit neatly into another category (such as standard C library functions, Draw 2D functions, etc.)